pasteltones/quark/README.md

 ## Features

 - **Simple API**: Quark offers a simple and intuitive API for state management.
-- **Efficiency**: Quark is designed to be efficient and fast with minimal overhead.
 - **Type Safety**: Quark provides type safety for state, ensuring consistency at all times.

 ## Installation